 I suggest a few asanas for your practice.
 Duration Practice for 1 to 3 minutes

-To overcome physical and mental stress, the ancient yogis created “Viparita Karani ” meaning opposite of action, or no action or being relaxed.
-This is an “L” shaped asana where the body is almost reversed providing an effective “inverted action” which releases strain and boosts relaxation.
+To overcome physical and mental fatigue, the ancient yogis created “Viparita Karani ” meaning opposite of action, that is “no action.”
+This is an “L” shaped asana where the body is partly reversed, providing an “inverted action” which helps to promote relaxation.

-By ‘not doing any action,’ the body is rested, the venous return from the lower extremities is smooth, there is no stagnation of blood in the veins and the heart is relaxed.
-The hips that connect the upper and lower body is rejuvenated.
-The pelvic and the abdominal organs are renewed and energized.
+When there is no internal action, the body is rested, the venous return from the lower extremities is smooth, there is no stagnation of blood in the veins and the heart is relaxed.
+The hips that connect the upper and lower body is rested, renewed and energized.

 We all need to relax our body and mind after a strenuous day.
-When the body is exhausted, restorative asanas such as supported forward bends are difficult to perform; but this simple asana can be easily performed by everyone, as it requires no physical effort.
+When the body is exhausted, restorative asanas such as forward bends are difficult to perform; but this simple asana can be easily performed by everyone, as it requires not much effort.

-Viparita Karani is a classic preparation for Sarvangasana and many other asanas.
+Viparita Karani is a classic preparation for Sarvangasana.

-Cautions: Do not practice this asana after a surgery, when you have uncontrolled high BP, retinal problems, headache and during menstruation.
+Cautions: Do not practice this asana: After a surgery, retinal problems, headache and during menstruation.

-2. Relieves leg pain, swelling in the legs and varicose veins
+2. Relieves leg pain, swelling in the legs and heals varicose veins

-3. Refreshes the brain, removes toxins and balances the hormones
+3. Refreshes the brain, removes toxins, balances the hormones

 Lie down on the floor parallel to the wall.
 Slowly move your head away from the wall, sticking your buttocks close to the wall.
 Bend your legs and take them up on the wall perpendicular to the floor.

-Make sure that the place you practice is clean and not cluttered.
 For those who do not find Savasana (supine relaxation posture) comfortable can try this asana.
-Props such as blankets (under the spine) and eye pillows or pads (over the closed eyes) can be used to relax your eyes.
+Props such as pillows or soft blankets, and eye pillows or pads (over the closed eyes) can be used to relax your eyes.
 You may play some soothing music to relax your mind.

 Coming out of the asana